 Discover the vital work done by Marie Curie, the charity who offer support and care through terminal illness.

-This year I’m working with Marie Curie, the charity offering care and support to those living with a terminal illness.
-I’ll be sharing information and stories from their fund-raisers, hospice teams and more.
+This post was written in association with Marie Curie, the charity offering care and support to those living with a terminal illness.
 I have not received a fee for this post

 For someone living with a terminal illness, the right care is absolutely vital.